GesChen/mathsteroids/README.md

 # mathsteroids
-Asteroids "inspired" video game for a math class project
+Asteroids inspired video game for a math class project